quietfanatic/dirt/ayu/data/ayu-data-language.md

 [app::Settings {foo:3 bar:4}]
 [std::vector<int32> [408 502]]
 ```

+Types that may or may not contain a value are typically represented as an array
+of zero or one element.

 The AYU data language does not natively support references, but the AYU
 serialization library supports references in the form of IRI strings.
 As an